ivotron/popper-whitepaper-si2-urssi-workshop-2018/paper/paper.md

 ---
 title: "Popperize It!
-Improving The Sustainability of Scholarly Articles By Systematically Following DevOps Practices"
+Improving The Sustainability of Scholarly Articles By Systematically Following OSS and DevOps Practices"
-author:
-- name: Ivo Jimenez
-  affiliation: UC Santa Cruz
-  email: ivo.jimenez@ucsc.edu
-- name: Michael Sevilla
-  affiliation: UC Santa Cruz
-  email: msevilla@ucsc.edu
-- name: Carlos Maltzahn
-  affiliation: UC Santa Cruz
-  email: carlosm@ucsc.edu
+author: 'Ivo Jimenez, Michael Sevilla, Carlos Maltzahn (UC Santa Cruz)'
 ---

 Currently, approaches to scientific research require activities that